spurioso/aleph-x-functions/README.md

 // retrieve a stable URL pointing to the item in the Aleph OPAC
 $book->getAlephURL()

+// retrieve a permalink to the item in Worldcat UMD
+$book->getWorldcatLink()

 // retrieve an OCLC number as text
 $book->getOCLCnum()